jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 You're in the game right now.

-If you eat a salad, do push-ups, take a cold shower, or read a book, then these things happen in the real-life game of civilization.
+If you eat a salad, do push-ups, take a cold shower, or read a book, use a new open-source app, then these things happen in the real-life game of civilization.

 Darth Blockbuster will never, ever, "see the light" and play the game for you.

 It's not his job.

 ![Illustration](https://techvolution.io/content/images/2020/04/playergod-stargazer.jpg)

 The fate of civilization is entirely on your shoulders.
 Your job is to do what's best for yourself, and help society prosper.
 Looking up for guidance, you see two options.

 Open-source Jedi, who have never stopped struggling, innovating, and filling the world we majic.
 And the self-importance, shortsightedness of Darth Blockbuster.
 The fallen hero of the Industrial Age who uses the Matrix of dark majic and an old rulebook to keep himself in power.

 Our act three is thus a rather simple question.

 Who's your hero, Stargazer?
+Who do you want to control the player god in your society?

 ## What's Your Conclusion, Stargazer